 - Alex Rodriguez’s Early Life

-- Alex Rodriguez’s Time with the Yankees
+- Alex Rodriguez’s MLB Career

-- Alex Rodriguez’s Post-Yankees Career
+- Alex Rodriguez’s Post-MLB Career

 Checkout this video:

 Alex Rodriguez was born on July 27, 1975 in New York City, New York.
 Rodriguez’s parents, Lourdes and Victor Rodriguez, emigrated from the Dominican Republic in the early 1970s.
 Rodriguez began playing baseball at a young age, and it quickly became clear that he had a natural talent for the sport.

 Alex Rodriguez was born on July 27, 1975, in New York City.
 His parents, Lourdes and Victor Rodriguez, were both from the Dominican Republic.
 They met in New York and had three children together: Alex, his sister, Suzy, and his brother, Victor Jr.

 Alex’s father worked as a taxi driver to support his family.
 Alex often went with his father on trips around the city.
 He would later say that he loved riding in the taxi because it felt like an adventure.

 Alex’s parents divorced when he was four years old.
 His mother remarried when he was nine years old.
 She had two more children with her new husband: Natalie and Joe.